 - Chandragupta Maurya was hesitant for 60 long years to attack Kalinga (old name of Odisha) as the Kalinga army of 60,000 managed to annihilate one lakh enemy soldiers, a quarter of the empire’s army.

-- The Chandipur Beachis a hide and seek beach of Odisha that appears and disappears with every high and low tide to approximately 5 kms.
+- The Chandipur Beach is a hide and seek beach of Odisha that appears and disappears with every high and low tide to approximately 5 km.

-- World’s highest electrified track( at a height of 7.45 metres for running of Double Stack Container (DSC) goods trains) is situated at Odisha in Jakhapura-Daitari section.
+- World’s highest electrified track( at a height of 7.45 meters for running of Double Stack Container (DSC) goods trains) is situated at Odisha in Jakhapura-Daitari section.
 Constructed by East Coast Railway of Odisha.
-Second to this is in China is 6.6 metre and 7.1 metre in USA.
+Second to this is in China is 6.6 meter and 7.1 meter in the USA.

 - A 23-feet giant Estuarine crocodile in Odisha has been crowned the world’s largest.